Ignas75/local-kubernetes/README.md

 ## Starting
 The scripts folder contains a setup.sh which you can pass an argument for the name of a cluster you want to create or just run the file

-To run scripts with arguments you need to be in a cli (git-bash on Windows, whereas all terminals should work on Mac/Unix OS... to my knowledge so no promises)
+To run scripts with arguments you need to be in a cli like git bash, powershell, or command prompt

 #### Example (with argument)
 ```./setup.sh my-cluster```